Downtown Saint Paul: Sports

-In September 2000 the Grand Casino Arena opened in downtown to serve as the home for the Minnesota Wild.
-Apart from hosting the Wild, the Grand Casino Arena has hosted the U.S. Figure Skating Championships, the NCAA Men's Ice Hockey Championship, the Minnesota State High School League Boys' Hockey Tournament, the WNBA's Minnesota Lynx, and the now defunct National Lacrosse League team Minnesota Swarm.
+In September 2000, Grand Casino Arena opened in downtown to serve as the home of the Minnesota Wild.
+Apart from hosting the Wild, Grand Casino Arena has hosted the U.S. Figure Skating Championships, the NCAA Men's Ice Hockey Championship, the Minnesota State High School League Boys' Hockey Tournament, the WNBA's Minnesota Lynx, and the now defunct National Lacrosse League team Minnesota Swarm.